DUNE/femb_python/README.md

 DUNE/SBND cold electronics UDP readout (python version)

-## Installing the femb_python package
+## Installing on Scientific Linux 7 and Recent Ubuntu/Fedora

 You must have the `git` package installed to do anything.

 To build ROOT, you must also have some other packages.

-For Scientific Linux:
+For Scientific Linux or Fedora:

 First, run: